-Coinbase is the primary go-to for many users when it comes to investing in Bitcoin (BTC), Bitcoin Cash (BCH), Ethereum (ETH), and Litecoin (LTC) due to its user-friendly interface.
-But before you join them, know that this ease of use comes with a price.
-Coinbase charges fees for each transaction, and your bank might even add fees on top of that.
+Coinbase is the primary go-to for many users when it comes to investing in Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Ripple (XRP), and more, due to its user-friendly interface.
+But before you join them, know that the ease of use comes with a price.
+Coinbase charges fees for each transaction, and your bank might even add charges on top of that.
 Plus, there is some fine print to be aware of.

-Understanding these fees, important terms, and hidden details are very important in order to minimize unpleasant surprises as you buy and sell digital cryptocurrencies.
+Understanding these fees, important terms, and hidden details is very important to minimize unpleasant surprises as you buy and sell digital cryptocurrencies.
 So, we decided to delve into it a little deeper to make it easier to grasp, so you know everything you need to know before opening a Coinbase account on your smartphone.

 It's important to note that the fees and other details listed below are for US-based transactions, which are subject to change at any time and may vary state by state.